sergioburdisso/pyss3/docs/index.rst

 Classification" <http://tworld.io/ss3/live_test_online/#30305>`__ and
 `"Topic
 Categorization" <http://tworld.io/ss3/live_test_online/#30303>`__, both
-were obtained following the tutorials.
+were obtained following the :ref:`tutorials`.

 And last but not least, the ``PySS3 Command Line``